roman-ellerbrock/QuTree/README.md

 ## Installation

-QuTree can simply be installed using several package managers.
+QuTree is available via HomeBrew on OSX or LinuxBrew on Linux distributions.

-On OS X, QuTree is available via a HomeBrew tap:
+In either case, the QuTree package is distributed via a HomeBrew tap:
 ```
 brew tap sseritan/qu-tree
 brew install qu-tree
 ```

-TODO: Apt and yum

 Tested operating systems:
 * OS X 10.14
+* Ubuntu 18.04 LTS (in progress)
+* CentOS 7 (in progress)

 ## Compiling From Source